WE-are-FPV/JeNo-3-3.5/README.md

 **Standoffs**

 It is recommended to use 5mm diameter standoffs, especially for those that will serve as support for TPU (backpack and capacitor).
-Moletted spacers can still be used, but the TPU supports will need to be modified accordingly.
+Moletted standoffs can still be used, but the TPU supports will need to be modified accordingly.

+> [!WARNING]
-`Attention: For the Light version, you will need to provide M2 spacers and corresponding screws (M2 instead of M3)`
+> Attention: For the Light version, you will need to provide M2 standoffs and corresponding screws (M2 instead of M3)

 | Quantity | Description | Details |
 | :---: | :--- | :--- |